 It’s a frightening notion that human error or misconduct is automatically punishable by death.
 That means that no one is safe.
 If you are suspected of any wrongdoing, you deserve to die on the spot.
 “Oh, he was innocent?
 Well, sorry, then.
 My bad.”
 But even if they are guilty, they don’t have to be killed.
 Whether a person-of-interest is guilty of a crime or not, if they are killed before they are actually arrested or even accused of anything, they are deprived of receiving a fair trial to determine their innocence or guilt.

 And only a cop can get away with this type of cold-blooded murder, which I think is totally outrageous.
 Policemen should be held up to the same moral standards as everybody else.
 Commonly, when blacks are involved in some kind of crime, whether they are guilty or not, it’s usually a hands-on offense, like physical assault with bare fists or some kind of blade.
 You whites tend to take the more cowardly, sneaky approach by planting bombs, starting fires, sniping and infecting people with deadly viruses.
 If you don’t see them in the actual act, then they probably won’t get accused.
 You have to prove it first, you see.
 We blacks don’t get the same concession.
 As you have learned from the previous accounts, they don’t have to see us do something for us to be blamed.
 A simple accusation, or sometimes even not, is all that is required to get us in trouble with the law.
 No actual proof is necessary.
-In another blog, Stereotyping and Profiling, Racial and Otherwise, I relate some of my own horror stories involving the police, that I am fortunate enough still to be here to tell about.
+In my blogs, On the Road With Cliff and Stereotyping and Profiling, Racial and Otherwise, I relate some of my own horror stories involving the police, that I am fortunate enough still to be here to tell about.

 Our next and more recent case of a white man getting away with murder is George Zimmerman, then 29, who, on February 26, 2012, shot and killed a 17-year-old black youth named Trayvon Martin.
 Zimmerman was acquitted on the grounds of self-defense, although Martin himself had no lethal weapons on his person and was not an immediate fatal threat to the other man.
 Of course, I was not at the trial, so I don’t know everything that was said or addressed, but it seems to me that certain aspects of the case were apparently overlooked or disregarded altogether.
 The fact that Zimmerman was carrying around a loaded gun should have been a point of discussion.
 “Oh, he had a permit for the gun.”
 So does that give him the right to go around shooting innocent people at will?
 He was supposed merely to be on neighborhood watch, not appointed vigilante.